dailybruin/the-stack/_posts/2016-12-19-course-catalog.md

   </div>
 </div>

+## Find the similarity between any two subjects

 ## Subject 1 + Subject 2 = ?
 At its best, *Word2vec* should allow us to learn new insights rather than simply quantify existing intuition.
-For instance, knowing the relationship between *United States* and *Britney Spears* it could be able to find the Japanese Britney Spears.
+For instance, knowing the relationship between *United States* and *Britney Spears* it could allow us to find the Japanese Britney Spears.

 In our case, adding the vectors of two departments allows us to learn departments that are similar to *both*.